NCAS-CMS/cms-website/pages/cylc8-upgrade.md

 ### 6. Update the ARCHER2 slurm flags

-The `--export=none` flag should be removed from the ARCHER2 slurm headers, because it stops the required run environment from being loaded properly at Cylc 8.
+The `--export=none` flag should be removed from the ARCHER2 slurm headers.

-If it is incldued you will see an error like:
+**Information:** This setting stops the required run environment from being loaded properly at Cylc 8.
+If it is included you will see an error like:
 ```
 /work/n02/n02/annette_test/cylc-run/u-cc519-comp/run1/share/fcm_make/build-recon/bin/um-recon.exe: error while loading shared libraries: libfabric.so.1: cannot open shared object file: No such file or directory
 ```